rap-a/screening/README.md

 ```

 ### Unit test
-The unit tests can be analysed using:
+The unit tests can be run using:
 ```bash
 python -m unittest
 ```